Building an AWS VPC from scratch with Terraform

 }

-Activate flow logs for the default VPC
+Enable flow logs on the default VPC

 resource "aws_cloudwatch_log_group" "default_vpc_flow_logs" {